Table of Content

-In simple terms, CD laddering is a savings strategy, which involves spreading funds equally across multiple CDs.
-The reason for this is that you can take advantage of the higher rates offered with long term CDs, while keeping some funds semi-liquid with short term intervals.
+In simple terms, CD laddering is a savings strategy that involves spreading funds equally across multiple CDs.
+This is because you can use the higher rates offered with long-term CDs while keeping some funds semi-liquid with short-term intervals.

-CDs typically have the highest rates of savings accounts, but the cost of this is that you lose access to your funds for a set period of time.
+CDs typically have the highest rates of savings accounts, but the cost is that you lose access to your funds for a set period.
 Creating CD ladders provides an effective alternative to simply putting all your funds into one CD.

 If this sounds like an interesting approach for your savings plans, read on as we explore CD laddering in more detail and how to build CD ladders.

 How to Build a CD Ladder for Specific Goals?

 One of the attractive features of CD laddering is that you can adapt them for specific goals.
 This includes:

 If you want to manage your cash flow to keep a portion of your investment funds liquid, you can ladder CD.
 CD laddering is a great strategy, particularly for retirees who need to manage their cash flow.
 It allows you to keep a couple of years of money safe and accessible, while allowing the remainder of your portfolio to grow.

 An example of how to build a CD ladder for cash flow is if you have $15,000, you could split this between three CDs, a one year, a two year, and a three year.
 This means that each year, a CD will mature, providing you access to $5,000 plus the interest you’ve earned.
 If you don’t need the funds, you can then reinvest in another three year CD.